Start planning your trip

 1. Climb Mt.
 Fuji

 The season to climb Mt.
 Fuji is in the summer, due to the frigid temperatures on the iconic mountain's summit.
-Please note that the Mt.
-Fuji climbing season in 2020 is canceled due to the effects of the coronavirus pandemic.
+The climbing season starts on July 1 and ends around September 10.

 As the highest mountain in Japan, climbing the peak takes a couple of days and requires advanced preparation.
 Be sure to research on the mountain before you go.
 Visitors can choose different routes.
 The most popular is the Yoshida Trail, followed by the Fujinomiya Trail.
 Others include the Subashiri Trail and Gotemba Trail, which have comparatively fewer hikers.